2020 World Juniors: Who Makes Fisher’s Team Canada?

 In goal, Jones and Daws are very much in the mix.
 Daws opened a lot of eyes in the Canada-Russia Series and scouts are watching him closely as an overager for the 2020 draft, while Jones is already drafted — a 2019 second-rounder for Minnesota — and has more experience with Hockey Canada than Daws and Hofer.
 For that reason, many are anticipating a Rodrigue-Jones tandem, but I’m sticking with Hofer.

-Fisher’s Lineup
+Fisher’s Lineup With NHLers

 Forwards